kritostar/Project2/README.md

 # Project2
 Second project for ASP .Net course using MVC

-Use Razor Pages and ASP.NET Core 7.0 to create a simple blog website.
-The application should have three data models: **Post**, **Author**, and **Tag**.
-- The Post model should have a Title, PostText, and DatePublished properties.
-- The Author model should haveAuthorName and DateOfBirth properties.
-- The Tag model should have a TagNameproperty.

-Any keys and navigation properties that are required should also be in the datamodels
+Use MVC and ASP.NET Core v7.0 to create a simple record store inventoryapplication.The application will contain three data models: Band, Album, and Genre.
+The Bandmodel should have a BandName and DateFormed properties.
+The Album model shouldhave AlbumTitle and ReleaseDate properties.
+The Genre model should have a GenreNameproperty.
+Any keys, navigation properties, or join tables that are required should also beadded to the data models.
+Use data annotations on the models to enforce data types andvalidation rules.